Phineas Lyman: Later life

 In 1763, he went to England where he remained until 1772, endeavoring to obtain a grant of land for himself and other New England veterans in the newly created colony of West Florida.
 A tract near Natchez (now Mississippi) was granted by royal charter in 1772.
 Lyman led a band of settlers to the region in 1773.
-He died the following year and was buried near to the Big Black River in West Florida.
+He died the following year on October 10, 1774 and was buried near to the Big Black River in West Florida.
 When the American War broke out in 1775, West Florida was one of the colonies which remained loyal to the crown.
 In the post-war Peace of Paris it was transferred to Spanish control.